jlguenego/mobile-console-log/README.md

 The server is started in debug mode.

-Note: If you have your own express server, then just insert the middleware `mobile-console-middleware.js`.
-Check the existing `server.js` file inside the `console-mobile` module to get inspired.
+Note: :star: If you want to customize your own express server, then just insert the middleware `mobile-console-middleware.js`.
+Check the existing `server.js` file inside the `mobile-console-log` module to get inspired.

 ## devtool